 Use a good Bible translation I would be amiss if I did not implore you to use a good Bible translation whenever you read or study the Bible and by extension prepare for and engage in the work of apologetics.
 I recommend a word-for-word or essentially literal Bible version like New American Standard Bible (NASB), the English Standard Version (ESV), the King James Version (KJV), or the New King James Version (NKJV).
 Need help choosing a good version?
 Visit: Bible translations: Comparison charts

 Make use of good Bible study resources To aid your study and dig deep you might find it helpful to use some Bible study resources.
-I am not referring to prepackaged, fill-in-the-blank book studies; though they can be beneficial.
+I am not referring to prepackaged, fill-in-the-blank Bible studies; though they can be beneficial.
 I am referring to books like Bible dictionaries, commentaries, interlinears, and systematic theologies.
+These books can be a big help as you study the Bible directly, which is the best way to study it.
 For information about these resources and some specific suggestions about which ones to use, please see: Bible Study Resources.

 4. Spend Time Thinking About Big Questions and Get Prepared to Answer Them.
 Below is a short list to get you started.
 Think of questions that tend to come up as objections to Christianity.
-Understand that the acceptance of the answers and any coming to Christian faith are inevitably up to the work of God in a person’s heart.
+Keep in mind that any acceptance of your answers and any coming to faith in Christ are inevitably up to the work of God in a person’s heart.
 Our job is to share what we know about God and His word.
 We can also draw from other sources like history, science, reason, and the human experience.
 If you need help constructing an answer, there are many good apologetic articles online that could be of service.

 Does God exist?